kiniou/traefik-pebble/README.md

-# Traefik automatic ssl with pebble
+# Traefik automatic ssl with pebble for local web development setup

 This setup will spawn a ready to use Traefik container with automatic ssl generation with the simple ACME server [Pebble](https://github.com/letsencrypt/pebble)